Henryluckky/henryluckky.github.io/_pages/about.md

 ======News======

+One paper was under review of IEEE ICEE 2022.

-New paper "Vertically Stacked Nanosheet FET: Charge Trapping Memory and Synapse with Linear Weight Adjustability for Neuromorphic Computing Applications" was under review of IEEE Transactions on Electron Devices.
+One paper was under review of IEEE Transactions on Electron Devices.

 My paper "[Real-time Biosignal Recording and Machine-Learning Analysis System](https://ieeexplore.ieee.org/abstract/document/9869982)" has been submitted to IEEE AICAS 2022🎉🎉